stonecharioteer/question/README.md

 - [ ] FREQUENCY
 - [ ] POINT ID and the corresponding T and R columns (both magnitude and phase)

-Create a commandline application, called `parse_vectors.py`, which will parse this information and write to a csv file with the following columns:
+Create a commandline **python** application, called `parse_vectors.py`, which will parse this information and write to a csv file with the following columns:

 ```
   [